IATI/IATI-Extra-Documentation/en/organisation-standard/overview/document-links.rst

 ----------
 Within the IATI organisation standard any number of links to supporting documents can be declared.

-In the IATI organisations standard, documents that relate to the organisation/agency would be refered to.
+In the IATI organisations standard, documents that relate to the organisation/agency would be referred to.
 Activity/project specific documents are published via the IATI activity standard.

 Considerations